sksabbirhossain/daily-blogs/README.md

 ## License

-This project is licensed under the following terms:
+This project is licensed under the terms outlined in the [LICENSE.md](LICENSE.md) file.

+### Summary of Terms:

 - **Viewing and Studying**: You are free to view, study, and learn from the source code and documentation.
 - **Contributing**: Contributions to this project are welcome.
-Please adhere to the contribution guidelines provided in the [CONTRIBUTING](CONTRIBUTING.md) file.
+Please adhere to the contribution guidelines provided in the [CONTRIBUTING.md](CONTRIBUTING.md) file.
 - **Restrictions**:
   - **Personal Use**: This project cannot be used for personal purposes outside the scope of this open-source project.
   - **Commercial Use**: You are not allowed to sell, distribute, or incorporate any part of this project into other commercial products or services.

 **Violation of License Terms**: If any part of this project is copied, used, or distributed in violation of these terms, legal action may be taken to enforce these license terms.

 By using this project, you agree to abide by these terms.
-If you have any questions or need clarification, please reach out via the [Contact](https://github.com/sksabbirhossain).
+For more details, please refer to the full [LICENSE.md](LICENSE.md) file.

 ## Code of Conduct